Finland, worried by Russian invasion of Ukraine, moves to join NATO; Kremlin warns of response | Business

 Russia, which had repeatedly warned both countries against joining the alliance, said on Thursday a Finnish entry into NATO was "definitely" a threat to it.
 Kremlin spokesman Dmitry Peskov told reporters: "NATO expansion does not make our continent more stable and secure."

-Poland and the Baltic countries, which were once ruled by Moscow and are now members of NATO, welcomed Finland's announcement.
+Poland and the Baltics, which were once ruled from Moscow and are now members of NATO, welcomed Finland's announcement.
 "Finland decided to join the Alliance.
 NATO is about to get stronger.
 Baltics about to get safer," Lithuanian Foreign Minister Gabrielius Landsbergis said.

-The head of the Estonian defense forces said Finland joining the alliance, and possibly Sweden, would boost NATO's maritime and air defenses.
-"The most important addition to our defense plans is awareness of maritime and airspace.
+The head of the Estonian defence forces said Finland joining the alliance, and possibly Sweden, would boost NATO's maritime and air defences.
+"The most important addition to our defence plans is awareness of maritime and airspace.
 We will have a common picture, we will have our warning time reduced," Brigadier General Enno Mots told Reuters on Thursday.

-Denmark and Norway, fellow Nordic nations that are NATO members, welcomed Finland's application and said they would push for fast NATO admission.
+Finland worries it would be vulnerable to Russian threats during an application process, which could take up to a year to be approved by all 30 NATO members.
+On Wednesday, it struck a security agreement with Britain.
+And on May 5 the United States said it was confident Finland's security concerns in an interim period could be addressed.

+On Thursday the Pentagon said it would not be difficult to integrate Finland into NATO.
 RAPID CHANGE

 Ukraine's fate has been particularly disturbing for Finland to watch as it fought two wars with Russia between 1939 and 1944, repelling an attempted invasion but losing around 10% of its territory in the subsequent peace agreement.
 The view among Finns on NATO has changed rapidly since Russia initiated what it calls a "special operation" in Ukraine.